lelou6666/nimbus-docs/cloudinitd/service.rst

 together to form a single application.
 In order for this to be possible the services need a way to discover information about each other.
-For example, if we are making a web server backed by a database we would make the database one service and the webserver another (as is the case in our :doc:`wordpress example <wordpress>`.
+For example, if we are making a web server backed by a database we would make the database one service and the webserver another (as is the case in our :doc:`wordpress example <wordpress>`).
-Because the web server is dependent upon the database, We would put the database at bootlevel 1 and the web server at boot level 2.
+Because the web server is dependent upon the database, we would put the database at bootlevel 1 and the web server at boot level 2.

 However, just having the web server wait for the database to be ready is not enough.
-The web server must know the IP address and the port number of the data base in order to connect to it.
+The web server must know the IP address and the port number of the database in order to connect to it.
 Further they likely need some sort of shared secret for making a secure connection.
 Cloudinit.d handles the exchange of this, and similar types of dependency information.
 Any service is allowed to lookup another service (that is at a lower boot level)